barryclark/jekyll-now/_posts/2019-08-07-configure-spa-at-runtime.md

 If we are able to generate an `env-config.js` file at startup that evaluates our environment variables, then we can include that file in our `index.html` file.
 Thanks to [this hack from Krunoslav Banovac](https://www.freecodecamp.org/news/how-to-implement-runtime-environment-variables-with-create-react-app-docker-and-nginx-7f9d42a91d70/) a simple shell script can do that for us.

 I created a simple Docker image with an [entrypoint](https://github.com/dmetzler/html-docker-package/blob/7b6e3c2a36ad9fd3eb4f29be75aafe3257d922ea/entrypoint.sh) that embeds that mechanism.
-At the end the entrypoint take the resulting directory and moves it to a destination volume or synce it with a S3 bucket.
+In the end, the entrypoint take the resulting directory and moves it to a destination volume or synce it with a S3 bucket.
 A usable docker-compose file would then become:

 ```yaml
 version: '3'